reggiebain/domain-name-generator/README.md

     - [Click here for sample set.](data/train.csv)
 - Experimented with various prompts to generate the data in strict JSON format.
 Ultimately settled on the prompt found [here](./synthetic_data_generation.ipynb).
 - Visual inspection demonstrated that quality of most responses is quite high.
-- When we generated larger datasets (> 1000 entries) we did start to see the model generate entries that didn't follow the prescribed format for example:
+- When we generated larger datasets (> 1000 entries) we did start to see the model generate entries that didn't follow the prescribed JSON format for example:
 ```
 {
     "Business": "A subscription box service for gourmet chocolates.",